The Best and Worst Foods for Severe Asthma

 Fruits and vegetables

-Fruits and veggies should be eaten every day with the American Dietetic Association recommending a minimum of five servings per day.
-The more colorful your foods are, the more varied are their nutrients.
+Fruits and veggies should be eaten every day with the USDA recommending at least 4 cups each day.
+The more colorful your foods are, the more varied their nutrients.
 Those vitamins, minerals, and phytochemicals (some we may not even know about yet) seem to work in an anti-inflammatory way in the body.
 Buy organic whenever possible or at least try to buy the “dirty dozen” (those produce options that tend to have the most chemical residue) in their organic counterparts.
 We haves seen that chemical residue may lead to inflammation or reactions in our asthmatics.

 For years we have avoided fat like the plague.
 But the truth is that research has shown healthy fats prolong life and reduce inflammation in the body.
 Some of those fats include avocado, olive oils, nuts, seeds, and nut or seed butters.
 Fatty fish like salmon are also full of healthy fat.
 Some physicians recommend a fish-oil supplement, but talk with your doctor first — supplements can react with medications or cause allergic reactions.